schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 Using the default `aws_guardduty` values:
 * `EKS_RUNTIME_MONITORING` gets removed from the state (but not disabled)
 * `RUNTIME_MONITORING` is enabled including `ECS_FARGATE_AGENT_MANAGEMENT`, `EC2_AGENT_MANAGEMENT`, and `EKS_ADDON_MANAGEMENT`.
+* Minimum required AWS provider has been set to `v5.54.0`, and minimum required Terraform version has been set to `v1.6`.

 ### Variables